-Where a decision has been made that a child requires a foster placement, the child's social worker should request a placement by contacting the duty social worker at the Fostering Service.
+Where a decision has been made that a child requires a foster placement, the child's social worker should complete a placement request referral form and contact the Central Placement Team.

 In making this request, the social worker will be asked to provide information about the child, the type of placement sought, the Care Plan, the date by which the placement is required, the likely length of time for which the placement is required and the expected level of contact between the child and parents.
 The social worker should also outline any risks associated with the placement.

-The duty social worker at the Fostering Service will check whether an in-house placement is available that appears to be appropriate to meet the child's needs.
+The Central Placement Team will check whether an in-house placement is available that appears to be appropriate to meet the child's needs.
 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.

-If no appropriate in-house placements are available and the child requires a placement without delay, the duty social worker at the Fostering Service will obtain the agreement of the Head of Service (Localities) to make enquiries with independent fostering agencies to identify a suitable placement, using the East Midlands Regional Provider Framework in the first instance.
+If no appropriate in-house placements are available and the child requires a placement without delay, relevant permission from the Head of Service (Localities) and/ or Director/Assistant Director Early help and safeguarding to make enquiries with independent fostering agencies to identify a suitable placement, using the East Midlands Regional Provider Framework in the first instance, or agency residential.
 If a suitable placement is not identified via the Framework, discussion should take place with the Contracts Manager re securing a spot purchase.

 The Head of Service should be notified.

-Where there is a child already in the proposed foster placement, contact should be made with the social worker for that child and where the child is from a different local authority, the consent of that child's local authority should be sought by the duty social worker at the Fostering Service.
+Where there is a child already in the proposed foster placement, contact should be made with the social worker for that child and where the child is from a different local authority, the consent of that child's local authority should be sought by the Central Placement Team.
 Careful matching considerations should be made when placing in these circumstances.